9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

 ```

 This function returns an invariant that we can use to ensure that the
-world\'s money balance is always consistent: the balance at any point in
+world's money balance is always consistent: the balance at any point in
 time should be the same as at the creation of the world.

 ``` example